MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-upgrading-to-app-v-for-windows-10-from-an-existing-installation.md

 These steps are explained in more detail below.

-## Upgrade user devices to Windows 10
+## Upgrade user devices to Windows 10/11

 Performing an in-place upgrade automatically installs the App-V client and migrates users’ App-V applications and settings.
-See the [Windows 10 and Windows 10 Mobile document set](/windows/windows-10/) for information about upgrading user devices to Windows 10.
+See the [Windows document set](/windows/windows-10/) for information about upgrading user devices.

 ## Verify that App-V applications and settings were migrated correctly

-After upgrading a user device to Windows 10, it’s important to verify that App-V applications and settings were migrated correctly during the upgrade.
+After upgrading a user device, it’s important to verify that App-V applications and settings were migrated correctly during the upgrade.

 To verify that the user’s App-V application packages were migrated correctly, type `Get-AppvClientPackage` in Windows PowerShell.